 NOTE: The alternative version bonus track includes the original extended organ solo prior to the addition of drums, sax and guitars.

-This has always been one of my favorite Beatles songs - not just because of its concise poetic lyrics, but also due to its subtle use of major-minor shifts that shape its haunting melody.
-I introduce a unique harmonic context for the song, underscored by a triplet rhythmic bed that, combined, establish tension between moody foreboding and an expectation of joy.
-The preproduction MIDI drum track is simply an attempt to communicate to the percussionist and drummer what should go where, it is nothing more than a space-keeper until the actual players come into the studio.
+This has always been one of my favorite Beatles songs - not just because of its concise poetic lyrics, but also its subtle use of major-minor shifts that shape its haunting melody.
+The dark harmonic beauty creates tension above the triplet rhythmic bed, my way of expressing the tragic expectation of joy behind McCartney’s lyrics.
+The emotional eruption during the climax underscores the restraint of everything that comes before and must, most certainly, follow.
 Rolling Stone has a great article about the evolution of this iconic song, (check it out.)